-- Recommendation: The FOSP Committee recommends that partnerships continue to be established to preserve open space. - 11.
-Grants.
+10. Grants.
 State and federal governments and private foundations make funding available to preserve open space.
 The amount of funds available fluctuates, but is usually very competitive.
-Most grant funding requires a substantial cash match from the grant recipient.
+Almost all grant funding requires a substantial cash match from the grant recipient.